Alice Little

 Academic Research

-Dr Alice Little is a Research Fellow in Music, specialising in the eighteenth century and the history of collecting.
-She has published on eighteenth-century musical culture, music collecting, and musical instruments, and she teaches a Music MSt module on Musical Instruments and Museums at the University of Oxford.
+Dr Alice Little is a music historian, specialising in the eighteenth century and the history of collecting.
+She has published on eighteenth-century musical culture, music collecting, and musical instruments, and she regularly teaches undergraduates and postgraduates on music history, musical instruments, and museums.

-She was a Junior Research Fellow at Corpus Christi College, Oxford from 2018-2022 and held TORCH Humanities Knowledge Exchange Fellowships from 2019-21, working with the English Folk Dance and Song Society.
+She was previously a Research Fellow at the Bate Collection of Musical Instruments, was a Junior Research Fellow at Corpus Christi College, Oxford from 2018-2022 and held TORCH Humanities Knowledge Exchange Fellowships from 2019-21, working with the English Folk Dance and Song Society.

 Find out more